Citation, DOI, disclosures and article data

 Treatment and prognosis

-Asymptomatic patients with Chilaiditi syndrome do not require specific treatment.
-Those with abdominal pain or distension are usually treated conservatively with analgesia and fluid resuscitation.
+Asymptomatic patients with Chilaiditi sign do not require specific treatment.
+Those with Chilaiditi syndrome presenting with abdominal pain or distension are usually treated conservatively with analgesia, fluid resuscitation and aperients.
 Patients with recurrent presentations or evidence of bowel ischemia may be offered surgical treatment.
 Gangrenous or ischemic bowel segments may have to be removed if there is associated colonic volvulus.
 Otherwise, colopexy may be sufficient to prevent future recurrence of symptoms.

 History and etymology